 Jeremy Wing Kwan Wong is an accomplished Singaporean concert pianist, chamber musician, composer and music theorist.
 He is the president of World Piano Teachers Association, Finland and is highly sought after for masterclasses and served regularly as a member of jury panel in international piano competitions.
 His versatile performance and teaching experiences led to regular appearances in music festivals, competitions and performance masterclasses in Asia and Europe.

 As a young concert artist, Jeremy received an accolade of academic and performance awards.
 Under the tutelage of Professor Boris Kraljevic, he finished his Diploma in Performance as the “Best Graduate” in 2009 and he received the prestigious scholarship from National Arts Council Singapore to continue his Bachelor studies at the Royal College of Music London (UK).
 Thereafter, he kept his academic excellence as the highest scorer and graduated with a First Class Honours.
 From 2014-2017, Jeremy pursued and completed his Masters in Music degree in Sibelius Academy, University of the Arts Helsinki, in music theory with Prof. Lauri Suurpää and piano performance under former head of piano department, Jarmo Erikäinen.
 His compositions, “Variations and Theme” and “Miniatures for Duo Accordions” were premiered in Helsinki Music Center and were lauded with the second prize, ‘Vittoria Caffa Righetti Award’ at the 26th International Music Competition in Italy.
 At the same time, he was a third prize winner in the artist category of the 7th International Piano Competition in Milan.
-Jeremy is an arts grant recipient of Arts Promotion Centre, TAIKE in the year 2020.
+Jeremy is an arts grant recipient of National Arts Promotion Centre Finland, TAIKE in the years 2020 and 2022.

 Concert Pianist, Piano Pedagogue, Music Educator, Composer